Returning to a property after flooding

 - find out if it’s safe to return to your property

-- speak to your insurance company to find out if they will organise for professional cleaners to clear up your home
+- ask your insurance company if they will organise professional cleaners to clean your home

-If you have been evacuated because of flooding, you’ll be told it’s safe to return home by someone from either:
+If you were evacuated because of flooding, you’ll be told it’s safe to return home by:

 - the emergency services